-- 182. Where establishing a face-to-face business relationship with or undertaking an occasional transaction for an individual customer and the requirements for the application of simplified or reduced CDD measures, as set out above are met, a financial services business must obtain at a minimum the following information in relation to an individual customer: - legal name, any former names (such as maiden name) and any other names used; - principal residential address; and - date, place of birth and nationality.
+- 183. Where establishing a face-to-face business relationship with or undertaking an occasional transaction for an individual customer who is a Guernsey resident who is physically present and the requirements for the application of simplified or reduced CDD measures, as set out above are met, a financial services business must obtain at a minimum the following information in relation to an individual customer: - legal name, any former names (such as maiden name) and any other names used; - principal residential address; and - date, place of birth and nationality.